WilderDan/personal-site/_posts/2024-08-25-how-i-built-this-website.md

 ## Closing Thoughts

-I am happy with how the website looks on desktop and mobile.
+I am happy with how the website looks on desktop and mostly mobile.
+I am running into occasional extra spacing when viewing on iOS.
+It is less than ideal, but it isn't too bad and still very much readable.
+I may look into it down the line.

 The 'new post' script and Jekyll's integration with GitHub makes for a nice workflow.
 I hope to post new things soon!